n8jadams/smoothr/README.md

 ![Smoothr Logo](assets/big-logo.png)

 ## Background
 In my experience from using animations with React Router and other Single Page App routing solutions, the work to add animation transitions on changing routes was a lot more complicated than just regular routing.
-I also was inspired by the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) and decided to create my own flavor of a Router, that treats animations as a first class citizen.
+I also was inspired by the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) and decided to create my own flavor of a Router, that treats animations as first class citizens.

 Anyway, thanks for checking this library out.
 If you end up using Smoothr in production, let me know and I'll add a link here in the README.